KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/scorecard.rst

 Scorecard development
 -------------------------

 A scorecard is structured in hierarchical levels.
-Shortly, there is a first level called **Perspective** composed of KPIs grouped on targets.
+Shortly, there is a first level called **Perspectives** composed of KPIs grouped on targets.
 Otherwise, **Targets** are assigned a threshold depending on the KPIs they are composed of.
 In the following we will describe in detail a scorecard configuration.
 When clicking on the Scorecard menu item the window of figure below opens.
-Here the implemented scorecards are listed and can be explored once selected and edited.
+Here the implemented scorecards are listed and can be opened and edited.

 .. _scorcardwindow:
 .. figure:: media/image162.png